kontainapp/km/docs/ecs/proposal.md

 ## Proposal

-Kontain payload images are identified with the label `app.kontain.version=1`.
-The label is introduced in `payloads/busybox/runenv.dockerfile` and `payloads/dynamic-base-scratch/runenv.dockerfile` so is therefore inherited by the rest of the of the kontain payload containers.
+Kontain payload images are identified in one of two ways:

+* Any type of file system object named `/.kontain` exists in the container.
+* The OCI container annotation `app.kontain.version=1` exists.

+When the `/.kontain` file system object is used, all that matters is the `stat(2)` system call succeeds.

+The OCI annotation is not to be confused with the Docker label.

 A new name of `krun`, `krun-label-trigger` will be recognized.
 When started as `krun-label-trigger` the decision to use KM or not is based of the presense of the `app.kontain.version=1` label.
 If present, then the KM path is taken.